Menopur (Human Menopausal Gonadotrophin)

 What If You Miss a Dose?

-If you forget an injection or are unsure what to do, contact your doctor or nurse immediately for advice.
-Never inject a double dose to make up for a missed dose.
+If you forget to take a dose, contact your doctor or nurse for guidance.
+Do not administer a double dose.

 Available Tablet Strengths